 In the United States over 10 million children are living with cerebral palsy, which negatively affects their ability to move around and socialize.
 Until the age of 5 these children are immobile, relying on family members to pick them up and facilitate interactions, which can be difficult for parents limited by time and money.
 Dr. Kyle Winfree, the client for the project and faculty at Northern Arizona University, is attempting to develop an in-home antigravity system that would enable these children to move effectively about a room, thereby increasing their social development.
 There are a number of antigravity systems on the market that were researched in order to better understand the engineering behind assistive mobility, concentrating on a Do-It-Yourself approach that would take parents less than a weekend to build.
-A series of designs were developed and winnowed to a final design which was tested by the group theoretically to determine feasibility.
-The team constructed an implementation schedule for the spring semester to guide the prototyping process in order to create the most effective final design.
+A series of designs were developed and eventually winnowed to a final concept that will be prototyped and improved throughout the year.